mpaiva/sketch-305/README.md

 ## Part 1 - What a great turn out!
 Thanks everyone for showing up to our first meetup!
 We had an outstanding turn out, and the Fajitas were delicious.

+Here's the [Google Slide presentation](https://docs.google.com/presentation/d/e/2PACX-1vTIXkGaK_voF3oUUbU8HrIyg-RJfV5DKKO91bYMXCzK1vuBWflmQTCGwK2BVZI2Fg3s8k0AhrFlQyw4/pub?start=false&loop=false&delayms=3000) we shared along with the links:

+- [FLUX Yeah!
+Slack Invite](http://bit.ly/fluxyeah) - This is where all the cool local designers are hanging out and sharing their love.
+(Thanks Jordan, Sarah and AJ!)
+- [Donate Link](https://secure.meetup.com/sketch-305/contribute/) - consider contributing to this community help us cover our costs and keep the fun going.

 ### Sketch Introduction
 We reviewed the Sketch interface and created a simple button with label.